White Fence Farm: Change in ownership

 Since 1954, the restaurant has been owned and operated by the Hastert family.
 Robert Hastert Sr. was the first family owner-manager.
 Hastert had begun as a wholesale poultry dealer at the Aurora Poultry Market during World War II and later owned the Harmony House restaurant in Aurora, Illinois, which he had opened four years before he bought White Fence Farm.
 The property had gone through several operators and/or owners after being sold by the Peabody estate.
 Family legend has it that Bob Hastert Sr. settled on the purchase price for the restaurant property with the previous owner, an acquaintance who had gone bankrupt, by using the flip of a coin.

 Hastert was uncle to and his son, Bob Hastert Jr., was the first cousin of, former Speaker of the House Rep. J. Dennis Hastert (R-IL).
 Bob Jr., who had converted an industrial-sized hospital autoclave into an outsized pressure cooker for the restaurant's unique method of cooking the chicken, took over the operation of the restaurant after his father's death in 1998.
 Bob Sr.'s wife, Doris, also worked at the restaurant, usually as a hostess.
 Laura Hastert, daughter of Robert Jr., is the restaurant's current owner and manager.
 The restaurant's famous fried chicken recipe was added to the menu during the 1950s by Bob Hastert Sr. who, by his granddaughter's admission, told the chicken recipe origin story several different ways at different times and may have just as easily borrowed the recipe from someone else as brought it with him from Harmony House.

 The restaurant building was expanded several times under the Hasterts.
 It now has several dining rooms, with seating for more than 1,000 customers.
 It also features a side room and gallery that includes an antique car collection, other antiques, and Jack Peabody's collection of original Currier & Ives prints, among other nostalgic displays.
 During the summer, the restaurant has an outdoor petting zoo.

 Competition

-White Fence Farm bills itself as having "the world's greatest fried chicken," which is pressure cooked and refrigerated in bulk before being individually flash-fried to order.
-Ever since the Hasterts acquired the restaurant, it has been in near-constant competition with its nearby rival, Dell Rhea's Chicken Basket, for the title of best fried chicken on Route 66 in Illinois and best corn fritters.
-Once a matter of dueling billboards on Route 66, the competition is now limited to a contest between menu items.
-Whereas Dell Rhea's can claim that it began serving its famous fried chicken years before its competitor did, White Fence Farm prides itself in serving an alcoholic brandy ice dessert, made strictly for adults.
+White Fence Farm markets its dish as "the world's greatest fried chicken," which is pressure cooked and refrigerated in bulk before being flash-fried to order.
+The restaurant maintains a long-standing rivalry with nearby Dell Rhea's Chicken Basket on Route 66 in Illinois, with both establishments noted for their fried chicken and corn fritters.
+While Dell Rhea's Chicken Basket began serving fried chicken earlier, White Fence Farm distinguishes its menu by offering a brandy ice dessert.